asrinub4u/terraform-ansible-aws-vpc/README.md

 ```
 Lets break down above code
 - Provider:
 A provider in Terraform is responsible for the lifecycle of a resource: create, read, update, delete.
 An example of a provider is AWS, which can manage resources of type `aws_instance` `aws_security_group`.
 Terraform has plug-ins for each provider, and we need to download it before going to work with any cloud with Terraform by issuing the following command `terraform init` and it will download the necessary plug-ins for AWS.
+To make code simple and small, above file does not contain aws creadentials as described in best practices.
+Instead I have configured aws cli here.
+By default, terraform will look ~/.aws/credentials file first.

 - local-exec and remote-exec:
 These two built in provisioners local-exec and remote-exec are required for Ansible to work in Terraform, as Terraform lacks the necessary native plug-ins.
 This is the workaround to invoke Ansible within the local-exec provisioner.
 That requires to configure the connection with the host, user, and private_key.